AMID Logo E-BAY Logo

 c) Certain food items are not allowed into RSA at all

-5) For any organization to receive donations exempt of duty and vat they must be registered as a charitable organization/ religious organization.
-Registration MUST be checked prior to dispatching the goods.
+5) Any organization to receive donations exempt from duty and VAT must be registered as a charitable organization/ religious organization.
+Registration MUST be checked before dispatching the goods.

-6) Permission to receive the donation must be granted by the International Trade Administration Commission if an exemption from duty and vat is to be applied.
-Best to do this prior to despatch of goods from the origin.
+6) The International Trade Administration Commission must grant permission to receive the donation if an exemption from duty and VAT is to be applied.
+It is best to do this before dispatching goods from the origin.

 7) Each donation shipment MUST have a DETAILED and PRICED inventory list.
-No general descriptions allowed such as stationary.
-The list must specify the exact item, number of that item and value, eg 7 exercise books $20, 15 ballpoint pens $5, etc.
+No general descriptions, such as stationary, are allowed.
+The list must specify the exact item, number of that item, and value, e.g., 7 exercise books $20, 15 ballpoint pens $5, etc.

-Donation shipments sent with the best of intentions but without the proper procedures and research may end up costing the receiver more than what the donation is actually worth.
+Donation shipments sent with the best intentions but without the proper procedures and research may end up costing the receiver more than what the donation is worth.

 International shipping of Gifts: